thesmashten/smkbackend/README.md

 Server acting as back-end for Super Money Kids mobile app.

 ## Important
-Before interacting witht he backend, please do a npm install first to sync package settings.
+Before interacting with the backend, please do an -npm install first to sync package settings.